tlq010407/COMP2042_CW_tlq010407/README.md

 switchToGame(), changecolor(), help(), chooseMode(), Showrecord() and quit() functions;

 'Main' class:
-Set the default primaryStage in the main menu, and create a "START" button to enter the menu scene and get the user name, the menu scene contains "start game", "change background colour", "exit" and "rules" buttons:
+Set the default primaryStage in the main menu, and create a "START" button to enter the menu scene and get the user name.
-"start game" button: choose the game mode, start the game, switch the menu scene to game scene; "change background colour" button: change the background colour of the game scene, then click this button, a choice dialogue pop up window to let user choose and change the background colour;
-"rules" button: show the game rules;
-"record" button: show the highest score and recording keeper's name;
-"exit" button: quit the game;

 'GameScene' class:
 Divided the 'GameScene' class into 'Cell' class, 'GenerateNumRandon' class, 'Move' class, and 'passDestination' class.